-Find the Cheapest Motorcycle Insurance Quotes in Your Area
+Find Cheap Motorcycle Insurance Quotes in Your Area

 Not many states require you to insure your snowmobile, but those that do likely require only liability insurance.
 Insurance providers do offer extended coverage options, like comprehensive and collision protection.
-These additions can raise your premium a great deal — sometimes as much as several hundred dollars per year, depending on your provider.
+These additions can raise your premium a great deal — as much as several hundred dollars per year, depending on your provider.

 What's the cheapest snowmobile insurance?